daniel-lwl/personal-website/README.md

 ## Future Enhancements

-- Blog section for sharing insights and updates
+- Add actual projects into the "Projects" section
 - Dark/Light mode toggle
 - Animation improvements
 - Performance optimization

-## License

-[Choose appropriate license or state if project is private]

 ## Contact

-For any inquiries about this project, please reach out through the contact form on the website or directly at [your-email@example.com].
+For any inquiries about this project, please reach out through the contact form on the website or directly at [danielleong47@gmail.com].